 A vigilante for the voiceless.

 Returning to her old neighborhood in East L.A., Ruca finds the streets transformed and a wave of kids missing.
 Drawn into the fight by an activist crew called the BB’s, she follows the trail to Barrio Logan and uncovers a child trafficking ring.
+This journey not only highlights themes from comic book history but also showcases female empowerment as Ruca embraces her role as a Latina superhero.
 Armed with her newfound powers and joined by allies like Pachuca, Chicle, and her loyal pitbull Vato, Ruca becomes the vigilante who delivers justice where the system won’t.

 The REALITY

-Human trafficking is a form of modern slavery.
+Human trafficking is a form of modern slavery that deeply affects society, including the world of comic book history, where stories often highlight female empowerment and the strength of characters like Latina superheroes.
 According to the U.S. Department of State, 77% of trafficking victims are exploited within their country of residence.
-The number of victims annually range from 2-4 million; 50% of those victims are children.
+The number of victims annually ranges from 2-4 million, with 50% of those victims being children.

-Today, the FBI leads 86 Child Exploitation and Human Trafficking Task Forces around the nation and participates in Anti-Trafficking Coordination (ATC) Teams in 12 offices, including Los Angeles.
+Today, the FBI leads 86 Child Exploitation and Human Trafficking Task Forces across the nation and participates in Anti-Trafficking Coordination (ATC) Teams in 12 offices, including Los Angeles.

 PREVIEW 'RUCA'